P0ulpy/log-compiler/README.md

 > Imagine a world with no limits and endless possibilities.
 In this marvelous world, it must have a Markdown compiler, right?... right? <br>
 > Yes, I know what you're thinking: what kind of application could such a strange "compiler" have? <br>
 > It doesn't have any real-world application, this is just a fun project I created to dive into the world of compiler development.<br>
 > Don't take this project too seriously, it's intended for educational purposes.
-If the idea of a Markdown compiler offends you and you have a strong desire to tear your eyes out at the thought that Markdown can have some kind of runtime directly on your os, it's normal stay calm and relax.
+If the idea of a Markdown compiler offends you and you have a strong desire to tear your eyes out at the thought that Markdown can have some kind of runtime directly on your OS, it's normal.
+Stay calm and relax.

 The Log Compiler is a tool designed to compile log files written in a specific Markdown-like format into structured data formats, such as `JSON` or Markdown.
 It can also be used to create `C` + `RayGui` code.
 So technically, your Markdown file can be compiled and have a runtime.
-How cool is that ?
+How cool is that?

 ## Purpose